Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has a record of 5-10, a 33.3% win rate, when it is set as the underdog by +125 or more by bookmakers this season.
+- This season, Miami has won five of its 14 games, or 35.7%, when it is the underdog by at least +140 on the moneyline.

-- The moneyline set for this matchup implies Miami has a 44.4% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 41.7% chance of pulling out a win.

 Heat vs Nuggets Additional Info